griffinht/griffinht.com/src/blog/unpublished/new/dockertoguix/guixfordockerimages.md

 #### as an RPM
 #### more
 ### todo channels?

+### Packaging

+Guix empowers us to create our own packages.
+Kind of like how `npm` and `pip` allow us to package JavaScript and Python applications, and Docker has

+> Where is the user package repository for Guix?
+It doesn't really exist (yet!?) - see the nix equivalent or guix channels.
+Right now, Guix is to Arch and Debian as <doesn't exist> is to docker hub/aur/not debian lol

+Going back to the original scenario, I am looking to package `inline-website` then use it in my `griffinht.com` project so I can generate my static site!
+Then I want to use `griffinht.com` in my home lab so I can deploy with nginx!

 Let's try bundling up all the dependencies in to a tarball